sauravraghuvanshi/100-Days-of-AI-and-ML/README.md

 ### Python Basics
 * Keyword and Identifier.
-* comments, indentation and statements-checkpoint.
+* comments, indentation and statements.
-* variable and data type-checkpoint.
+* variable and data type.
+* Standard Input and Output.